Keyboard shortcuts

 The first line prepares examples.

-The middle lines make predictions and measure error.
+The middle lines make a prediction and measure error.

 The last line updates the model.